DZUL

 DZUL (104.3 FM), broadcasting as 104.3 MY FM, is a radio station owned and operated Sea and Sky Broadcasting.
 Its studios are located inside the Sea and Sky College campus, MacArthur Highway, Brgy.
-Pagdaraoan, San Fernando, La Union, Philippines.
-It operates from 4:00 AM to 12:00 MN.
+Pagdaraoan, San Fernando, La Union.

 The station was formerly known as Spirit FM under the Diocese of San Fernando de La Union from 1990 to February 2012.